alex-w/HYG-Database/athyg/details_v1.md

 #### Tycho-2 positions

+All Tycho-2 stars have an _equinox_ of J2000.0.
+That is, the relationship between the equatorial and ecliptic coordinates is the one existing at J2000.
+However, not all stars have an _epoch_ of J2000, meaning that there may be small differences in "actual" position due to the stars' proper motion.

 Tycho-2 defines a field called "pflag" that identifies important conditions on positions.
-Most Tycho-2 positions have an empty pflag, meaning that the positions (R.A. and dec) are mean values from multiple observations that have been corrected to epoch 2000.
+Most Tycho-2 positions have an empty pflag, meaning that the positions (R.A. and dec) are mean values from multiple observations that have been corrected to epoch J2000.

-Approximately 4% of stars in Tycho-2 have a pflag of "X", meaning that the position is not a mean of several measurements, _and_ the epoch is the mission base epoch of 1991.5 instead of 2000.
+Approximately 4% of stars in Tycho-2 have a pflag of "X", meaning that the position is not a mean of several measurements, _and_ the epoch is the mission base epoch of J1991.5 instead of J2000.
 These are most often multiple stars, but there are a few singles in the mix.

-All HYG positions have been adjusted to epoch + equinox 2000.0.
+All HYG positions have been adjusted to epoch + equinox J2000.0.
 As a result, to avoid inconsistencies in some Tycho-2 positions, stars with a pflag of X in Tycho and a valid HIP match have had their positions replaced with HIP positions.
 This is the basis of the "HIP_X" position source indicator.

 To clean up HYG, I applied an appropriate number of years of proper motion data to the HIPPARCOS data to bring it to epoch 2000.0.
 I didn't do this _directly_ with Tycho-2 pflag "X" stars because pflag = "X" also means no Tycho-2 proper motions.
 One of the likely improvements for v1.x or v2.x of the catalog is to use GAIA proper motions, when available, to adjust Tycho-2 stars with pflag = "X".
-This is not part of any v0.x releases.

 #### Possible additions in later releases